pombase/website/frontend/src/docs/faq/can-i-view-my-protein-of-interest-in-a-multiple-alignment-with-related-proteins-in-other-species.md

 3. You should see a "collapsed" gene tree highlighting your fission yeast gene of interest.
 From here you can click on any node to see a menu of options:
-    a.
-Expand or collapes specific sub-nodes of the tree, or expand the tree fully
+    1. Expand or collapes specific sub-nodes of the tree, or expand the tree fully
-    b.
-View the alignment in FASTA format
+    2. View the alignment in FASTA format
-    c.
-Launch the jalview multiple alignment viewer to see the full alignment and colour by residue conservation, hydrophobicity, etc.
+    3. Launch the jalview multiple alignment viewer to see the full alignment and colour by residue conservation, hydrophobicity, etc.